wkhere/stackless/Doc/library/threading.rst

    information (4kB pages are common; using multiples of 4096 for the stack size is the suggested approach in the absence of more specific information).
    Availability: Windows, systems with POSIX threads.

+This module also defines the following constant:

+.. data:: TIMEOUT_MAX

+   The maximum value allowed for the *timeout* parameter of blocking functions (:meth:`Lock.acquire`, :meth:`RLock.acquire`, :meth:`Condition.wait`, etc.).
+   Specifying a timeout greater than this value will raise an :exc:`OverflowError`.

+   .. versionadded:: 3.2

 Detailed interfaces for the objects are documented below.